nickblackmore/DATS-6103-Individual-Project-3-Nicholas-Blackmore-Web-Page/index.md

 While I consider the research into this topic successful, there are definitely ways to improve.
 For one, I didn't have the hardware to take full advantage of the K-prototypes clustering algorithm.
 My ability to cluster was limited to random samples of data and all feature selection was done on a trial and error basis.
 Addtionally, data on this topic is not as readily available as I believe it should be.
 As a result of this.
 I was limited to using data from 2007 to create clusters, as this was the only sizeable dataset available to the public.

-The data for this project is published on Zenodo() and the code is on Gitbub(https://github.com/nickblackmore/DATS-6103-Individual-Project-3-Nicholas-Blackmore).
+The data for this project is published on [Zenodo]() and the code is on [Github](https://github.com/nickblackmore/DATS-6103-Individual-Project-3-Nicholas-Blackmore).